Innovation

 Focusing on the research and development and application of isothermal nucleic acid amplification technology

-Objective: To establish a recombinase-aided amplification (RAA) method using nucleic acid isothermal amplification, which can specifically detect the gene fragment unique to Schistosoma mansoni.
-Methods: A highly repetitive 121-bp gene fragment from Schistosoma mansoni was selected as the target sequence.
-Based on the principle of RAA reaction, primers and a fluorescent probe were designed and synthesized to develop and optimize the fluorescence-based RAA assay system.
-The sensitivity of this method was evaluated by performing fluorescence RAA amplification reactions with recombinant plasmids containing varying numbers of the 121-bp gene fragment, as well as with genomic DNA samples of Schistosoma mansoni at different concentrations.
-Additionally, the specificity of the assay was assessed by testing it against genomic DNA extracted from Japanese schistosome eggs, Egyptian schistosome eggs, duodenal hookworm eggs, and Clonorchis sinensis metacercariae.
-Results: The established fluorescence-based RAA method demonstrated specific amplification of Schistosoma mansoni genomic DNA within 20 minutes at 39°C. When using recombinant plasmids as templates, the method could detect as few as 10 plasmid copies per microliter.
-In contrast, when genomic DNA was used as the template, the assay achieved a detection limit as low as 0.1 femtogram per microliter.
-Importantly, no positive signals were observed when the assay was applied to genomic DNA derived from Japanese schistosome eggs, Egyptian schistosome eggs, duodenal hookworm eggs, or Clonorchis sinensis metacercariae.
-Conclusion: A fluorescence-based RAA method capable of detecting Schistosoma mansoni DNA has been successfully developed.
-This method is characterized by its rapidity, ease of operation, and excellent sensitivity and specificity, making it a promising tool for the diagnosis of Schistosoma mansoni infections.
+Objective: To establish a recombinase-mediated isothermal amplification method (Recombinase-Aided Amplification, RAA) that can be used for the detection of species-specific gene fragments of Schistosoma mansoni.
+Methods: A 121-bp highly repetitive gene fragment from Schistosoma mansoni was selected as the target sequence.
+Primers and a fluorescent probe were designed and synthesized based on the principle of RAA reaction, and a fluorescent RAA reaction system was established and optimized.
+The sensitivity of the fluorescent RAA method was evaluated by using recombinant plasmids containing the 121-bp gene fragment at different copy numbers and genomic DNA of Schistosoma mansoni at varying concentrations as templates.
+The specificity of the method was assessed by performing fluorescent RAA assays using genomic DNA extracted from eggs of Japanese schistosome and Egyptian schistosome, Ascaris duodenalis eggs, and Clonorchis sinensis metacercariae as templates.
+Results: The established fluorescent RAA method can specifically amplify genomic DNA of Schistosoma mansoni within 20 minutes at 39°C. When using recombinant plasmids as templates, the lowest detectable plasmid copy number by the fluorescent RAA method was 10 copies/μL; when using genomic DNA as templates, the lowest detectable concentration was 0.1 fg/μL.
+No positive results were obtained when the fluorescent RAA assay was performed using genomic DNA extracted from eggs of Japanese schistosome, Egyptian schistosome, Ascaris duodenalis eggs, and Clonorchis sinensis metacercariae as templates.
+Conclusion: A fluorescent RAA method suitable for the detection of Schistosoma mansoni DNA has been successfully established.
+This method features rapid reaction, simple operation, and good sensitivity and specificity.